-The following sub-reports are generated when you click on a transaction, time, or cell in the Performance Matrix in the Transaction Analysis report:
+The following sub-reports are generated when you click a transaction, time, or cell in the Performance Matrix in the Transaction Analysis report:

 Report Name Description Average Response Times Over Time Displays, for the selected locations, average response times of successful transactions, over time.
-For details on the Average Response Times Over Time report, see "Response Time Over Time Report" on page 233.
+For details on the user interface, see "Response Time Over Time Report" on page 249.
 Overall Location Performance Displays, for each location, the number and percentage of transaction instances whose response time falls into the OK, Minor, and Critical threshold ranges.
 In addition, displays the number and percentage of transaction instances that failed and how many of the failed instances are outliers.
-For details on Overall Location Performance, see "Location Performance" on page 214.
-Error Details Displays a detailed list of script errors that occurred while the selected Business Process profile ran during the specified time period.
-For details on Error Details, see "Failed Transactions Report" on page 198.
+For details on the user interface, see "Location Performance" on page 228.
+Error Details Displays a detailed list of script errors that occurred while the selected business process profile ran during the specified time period.
+For details on the user interface, see "Failed Transactions Report" on page 211.

-🔍 Min./Max.
+🂐 Min./Max.
 Response Time Report